 - Limited educational information on website

-One of the best auto insurance companies, GEICO boasts a claims satisfaction rate from customers of 874 out of 1,000, based on J.D.
+One of the best auto insurance companies, GEICO boasts a customer satisfaction rating from customers of 857 out of 1,000, based on J.D.
 Power’s independent study.
 GEICO claims it has the financial strength to deliver the best cheap car insurance to drivers, without compromising on quality or service.
 Is Geico always the cheapest?
 No, you may find their prices range depending on factors such as age, car make and model and location.

 If you insure more than one vehicle with the company, you save up to 25%; bundle your homeowner’s insurance with your auto policy and you can save even more.
 As a customer, you’ll have access to a locator that helps you find the cheapest gas, a car-buying tool, and special discounts if you’re in the military, accident-free, a member or employee of certain groups, or a federal worker or student.